-What toys do for birds in captivity is provide an outlet for these natural play activities.
-By interacting with their toys, they are acting on their natural urges to chew, to toss things around and to dig and scratch.
-It keeps them moving and stimulates their minds.
+In captivity, toys are what provide the necessary physical materials for these natural play activities.
+By interacting with their toys, birds are acting out their natural urges to chew, to toss things around, and to dig and search.
+Creating and busyness are what keeps them moving and stimulates their minds.

 Most birds are naturally independent and enjoy making choices for themselves.
-Toys not only keep your birds busy, they provide those choices and can instill confidence.
-A parrot can make decisions in her life such as what toy to play with and how to play with it.
+Toys not only keep your birds busy, but the choices can also instill confidence.
+A bird will decide things such as what toy to play, what exactly they want to do with it, and how and when to play with it.

-Toys don’t even need to be all that complicated.
-How many times have you seen a child playing for hours with nothing but a box?
-Amazingly, even the simplest of objects can inspire some very imaginative play.
-For instance, Alex from The Alex Foundation was not too fond of toys.
-But if you gave Alex a box, he would spend hours of time making holes in it, customizing it and turning it into nothing but a pile of rubble.
-My African Grey, Parker is much the same way.
-He does indeed enjoy toys but gives him a box and in a few days, there will be nothing left but a pile of chewed up cardboard.
-He is especially fond of playing with paper plates.
+For instance, the famous Gray Parrot, Alex from The Alex Foundation, was never too fond of toys.
+But if you gave Alex a cardboard box, he would spend hours of time making holes in it, customizing it, and turning it into a pile of rubble.
+Parrots can be especially fond of playing with paper plates.